midnightntwrk/midnight-architecture/specification/intents-transactions.md

 - Check the [sequencing restrictions](#sequencing) laid out earlier.
 - TODO: Cross-check token-contract constraints, and contract call constraints
   \[all `Effects` constaints\]
+  - For each contract claim in `Effects`, there is one matching call in the same segment, and the mapping is bidirectional
+  - For each claimed nullifier in `Effects`, there is one matching nullifier in the same segment, and the mapping is bidirectional
+  - For each claimed shielded spend in `Effects`, there is one matching coin commitment in the same segment, and the mapping is bidirectional
+  - For each claimed shielded receive in `Effects`, there is one matching commitment in the same segment, and the mapping is bidirectional (but may overlap with the spend mapping)
+  - For each unshielded spend in `Effects`, there is one matching unshielded UTXO output or contract input (in `Effects::unshielded_inputs`) in the same segment, and the mapping is bidirectional.
 - Ensure that the transaction is balanced

 Balancing is done on a per-segment-id basis, where segment ID `0` encompasses